alibaba-aero/technical-interview/backend/dotnet/questions/async-concurrency-threading.md

 		* How can we timeout an async task after some time using CancellationTokens?
 	* IAsyncStateMachine
 		* What's that?
-		* How it works internally?
+		* How does it work internally?
 	* IAsyncEnumerable
 	* IAsyncDisposable
 		* What's that?